Addictions or narcissism?

 Narcissism and sex.

-Sex to a narcissist is all about power and control, to feel dominant and superiority, they use it to feel good about themselves.
+Sex to a narcissist is all about power and control.
+To feel dominant and superior, they use it to feel good about themselves.

 They use sex to hook you in at the beginning, and some will also use it against you during the relationship.